MarwaKhalid/Hangman/README.md

 # Hangman

-Created a hangman game for self-learning C++ purposes.
+Created a hangman game for self-learning C++ purpose.

 Hope you enjoy!